-Lebanon and all founding members will be directly represented on the Coalition's Board until more than twenty-one (21) members join, at which point directors will be elected by vote of the

-Members' representatives at annual meetings (with a Board size of between 11 and 21 representatives, at the Members' direction).
+Rye and all founding members will be directly represented on the Coalition's Board until more than twenty-one (21) members join, at which point directors will be elected by vote of the members' representatives at annual meetings (with a Board size of between 11 and 21 representatives, at the members' direction).

-Additionally, to exercise more regular oversight over specific aspects of the joint powers agency, the Coalition will have six standing committees as it develops: Executive, Finance, Audit, Regulatory and Legislative Affairs, Risk Management, and Governance.
+Additionally, to exercise more regular oversight over specific aspects of the joint powers agency, the Coalition will have six standing committees: Executive, Finance, Audit, Regulatory and Legislative Affairs, Risk Management and Governance.
 The Board may also establish ad-hoc committees, and each direct project that members choose to pursue in the future will be overseen by a committee specific to that project.